Washington State signs facial recognition curbs into law; critics want ban

 Previously, several cities, including San Francisco and Oakland, have banned government use of facial recognition, and California is among states that have barred facial recognition from being used in tandem with police body cameras.

-Microsoft Corp , based in Redmond, Washington, sells facial recognition software and backed the new law.
-State Senator Joe Nguyen, who is a senior program manager at Microsoft, had sponsored the legislation.
+Microsoft Corp, based in Redmond, Washington, sells facial recognition software and backed the new law.
+State Senator Joe Nguyen, who is a senior programme manager at Microsoft, had sponsored the legislation.

 Microsoft has said bans go too far and that real-world usage is needed to determine how best to regulate facial recognition.
 Brad Smith, the company's president, said the new law established civil liberty safeguards while preserving the public safety benefits, as when governments use the technology to find missing people.